gurt1223/brat/README.md

 ## Citing This Resource
 If you use the steps or framework in this repository for your research, please cite Garrett Asper's Master's Thesis:<br>
 Asper, G. D., “An Evaluation of Fault-Tolerant Control Allocation Strategies for eVTOL Aircraft,” M.S.
-Thesis, Virginia Tech, Blacksburg, VA, To be published Jan.
-2026.<br>
+Thesis, Virginia Tech, Blacksburg, VA, To be published Spring 2026.<br>
 _Please check back in January to ensure there are no updates to the citation.
 Citing the above thesis is the most effective way to acknowledge these resources._

 ---